NESTchain/testnet/μNEST Core Build Guide.md

 sudo apt-get install libboost-all-dev python-dev libbz2-dev  libssl-dev openssl libreadline-dev autoconf libtool git ntp doxygen libc++-dev libcurl4-openssl-dev
 ```

-The Boost which ships with 了Ubuntu 16.04 LTS (64-bit) is version 1.58, so it is not necessary to build Boost by yourself and not necessary to set Boost environment variable.

 ### Install CMake 3.12

 ```